"Powerful and funny!"

 —Celia Wren, Richmond Times-Dispatch

 "High-energy musical offers laughs and tears!"

 "Breast in Show masterfully blends comedy with tragedy!"

 —Richmond Family Magazine

-Breast In Show will have six performances at the Virginia Repertory Theatre, March 7 - March 19, 2013.
+Breast In Show had six performances at the Virginia Repertory Theatre, March 7 - March 19, 2013.
 The cast is awesome, the venue is exciting and the producer, director, musical director and choreographer are acclaimed professionals that have all made a special personal commitment to bring this groundbreaking show to life.

 Read Press Release

-Directed by Billy Christopeher Maupin
+Directed by Billy Christopher Maupin

 Music Direction by Kim Fox

 Produced by Carol Piersol, in partnership with Virginia Repertory Theatre